 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) All fixed assets have not been physically verified by management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by management, there are no immovable properties, included in property, plant and equipment of the Company.
-Accordingly, the requirements under clause 3(i)(c) of the Order are not applicable to the Company and hence not commented upon. - (ii) The inventory has been physically verified by management during the year.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management and audit procedures performed by us, the title deeds of immovable properties included in property, plant and equipment are held in the name of the Company. - (ii) The inventory has been physically verified by management during the year.
 In our opinion, the frequency of verification is reasonable.
 No material discrepancies were noticed on such physical verification. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
 Accordingly, the provisions of clause 3(iii)(a), (b) and (c) of the Order are not applicable to the Company and hence not commented upon. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable.
 Accordingly, the provisions of clause 3(iv) of the Order is not applicable and hence not commented upon. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable to the Company and hence not commented upon. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, related to the manufacture of pharmaceutical products, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the same. - (vii) (a) Undisputed statutory dues including provident fund, employees' state insurance, income-tax, salestax, service tax, custom duty, excise duty, value added tax, goods and service tax, cess and other statutory dues, wherever applicable, have generally been regularly deposited with the appropriate authorities though there has been a slight delay in a few cases.

-According to the information and explanations given to us, no undisputed amounts payable in respect (b) of provident fund, employees' state insurance, income-tax, goods and service tax, cess and other statutory dues, wherever applicable were outstanding, at the year end, for a period of more than six months from the date they became payable.
+We have not, however, made a detailed examination of the same. - (vii) (a) Undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, service tax, custom duty, excise duty, value added tax, goods and services tax, cess and other statutory dues, wherever applicable, have generally been regularly deposited with the appropriate authorities though there has been a slight delay in a few cases. - According to the information and explanations given to us, undisputed dues in (b) respect of provident fund, employees' state insurance, income-tax, service tax, sales-tax, custom duty, excise duty, value added tax, goods and services tax, cess and other statutory dues, wherever applicable, which were outstanding, at the year end, for a period of more than six months from the date they became payable, are as follows: